 Tips for Improving Diversity and Inclusion

-- Employing different people doesn’t bring about change, necessarily.
+- Employing different people doesn’t necessarily guarantee change.

-- The next step is to create inclusive environments where people feel included and create a sense of belonging where they can bring their authentic self to work.
+- Create inclusive environments where people feel included and create a sense of belonging where they can bring their authentic selves to work.

 - Move on from hiring a diverse workforce – create the working environment and culture where they feel included.

 - It’s not just the right thing to do, morally.
 It also creates a good business case.

 - Consider all of the action steps you should take into account when creating an inclusive culture (click here to download a useful eBook on the subject).